forcedotcom/mobile-ui-elements/README.md

 ```

 ## Available UI Elements ##
 1. __force-ui-app__: force-ui-app element is a top level UI element that provides the basic styling and structure for the application.
-This element also contains the `polymer-flex-layout` element to enable flexible sections on the page, esp. in single page view with split view panels.
+This element uses polymer layout features to enable flexible sections on the page.
+This is useful in single page view with split view panels.
+All the children of the main section must have the class "content" specified on them to apply the right styles.

 	Supported attributes include:
 	- `multipage`: (Optional) Default: false.
 When true, force-ui-app shows only one direct child, with class="page", at a time and allows navigation to other child elements.